 As one of the 100 Resilient Cities, Christchurch will have access to a number of Platform Partners tasked with helping you meet your goals.
 What kind of help do you need most?

 The range of tools and partners available through the 100 Resilient Cities Network is impressive.
 I can see huge benefits from the platform of services provided in key areas of infrastructure, community and social resilience, and technology.
 I’m keen to make sure we leverage from platform partners as many opportunities for innovation as possible.
 For example, we have an exciting social enterprise underway called Sensing Cities.
 Their vision of a rebuilt city would allow us to look to the future, where thousands of digital sensors can inform people and businesses about everything from water and air quality to energy consumption and traffic flow.
 The timing is perfect for the city to invest in that initiative.
 Bringing exciting ideas like that into a wider strategic context and getting access to tools and services from platform providers is really important for initiatives like that.

-As a CRO, you’ll be entering a dialog with other CROs from around the world.
+As a CRO, you’ll be entering a dialogue with other CROs from around the world.
 Are there any you’re especially excited to work with?

 I read [San Francisco CRO] Patrick Otellini’s blog and I’m really keen to meet him.
 It sounds like we have very similar backgrounds.
 Melbourne is coming onboard with a Chief Resilience Officer soon, I hope.
 I’m really looking forward to working with someone closer to home, with a similar culture, similar attitudes.
 And [Medellin CRO] Oscar Santiago Uribe Rocha — I find it quite inspiring to see a guy of that caliber in a CRO role.
 I’m excited to be in such good company.

 What lessons could other cities learn from Christchurch?